Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 8\.     self.is_occupied = laplacian_mean \<
 MotionDetector.LAPLACIAN_UPPER_LIMIT

+Determining and Marking Parking Spot Occupancy from Processed Image

 In the context of the code, it assists in determining the occupancy of a parking space by analysing the intensity changes within a region of